Jesus0204/ElvenGrammar/README.md

 <img width="282" alt="Screenshot 2024-04-28 at 21 12 33" src="https://github.com/Jesus0204/ElvenGrammar/assets/65917649/68797070-de55-4006-8bc0-ce88aa7d0a7f">
 <img width="170" alt="Screenshot 2024-04-28 at 21 13 34" src="https://github.com/Jesus0204/ElvenGrammar/assets/65917649/ff41b70a-b9b0-4f0f-952e-cf8d4516dcfe">

+## Analysis
+### Asymptotic Analysis
+First of all, the important thing to mention is that even though a word is _Eldar_ for example, in the grammar I had to separate it with the root of the word and the ending.
+Because of this, I have a for loop, that checks the user input and replaces the word that the user put (_Eldar_) to _Elda r_, so the grammar can detect it as correct.
+This is a process that iterates over each of the words to change it, so it becomes O(n).
+Additionally, there is another for loop which tokenizes the sentence.
+But since they are not nested, it still becomes O(n), the best solution possible.

+### Type of Grammar
+Now regarding the Chomsky Hierarchy Extended Level, the grammar that I created is a Context-Free Grammar.
+First of all, this is because all of the left sides are variables and not terminals (thus not making it a Context-Sensitive Grammar or any level higher than that), but the right side has both variables and terminals.
+It is also important to mention that it is not Regular grammar since Regular Grammar has the right side consisting of a single terminal or a terminal followed by a non-terminal.
+The grammar that was designed has more than one variable on the right side, thus it is also not on a lower level.
+Because of these reasons, it is defined as a Context-Free Grammar.

 ## References
 GeeksForGeeks (19 April, 2023).
 Introduction to Syntax Analysis in Compiler Design https://www.geeksforgeeks.org/introduction-to-syntax-analysis-in-compiler-design/.